rtfrancis/tretton37/README.md

 <u>Testing/QA:</u>

 - <u>Works in Chrome, Firefox, Edge (1)</u>: I thought it was important for the page to work on the most used browsers.
-- <u>Unit Testing (2)</u>: Unfortunately testing is still something I've used much and have wanted to learn.
+- <u>Unit Testing (2)</u>: Unfortunately tests are still something I haven't written and have wanted to learn.
 This was a great opportunity to at least attempt some.